 Lecture notes will be provided for the course, along with a list of books recommended for reading.
-Lectures may also be placed on the Seminary's website and use will be made of Skype, which allows for intercommunication.
+Videos of lectures are placed in the Seminary's online Office for student reference.
+Zoom may be used for further interaction.

-In addition to these courses, students will be encouraged to spend time working alongside a minister in a church other than his own.
+In addition to these courses, students will be encouraged to spend some time working alongside a minister in a church other than his own.